cranberrymuffin/cloth-simulation/README.md

   <img src="https://latex.codecogs.com/gif.latex?L_0" /> is rest length (a constant describing initial distance between two particles when under the influence of no forces, this differs for each type of spring force)

   <img src="https://latex.codecogs.com/gif.latex?K" /> is stiffness (a constant, also differs for each type of spring force)

+  Spring forces we will be accounting for are structural (particles directly next to and above the current particle), Shear (particles diagonal to the current particle), and Flexion (particles 2 away in the vertical and horizontal direction, i.e. row - 2, row + 2, col - 2, col + 2).
+At most, 12 neighboring particles will influence the total spring force for a given particle.

 ### Gravitational Force